Skjoldrun/Skjoldrun.github.io/docs/other/wix-v3-installer.md

 <?define ProductHelpLink=https://dev.azure.com/OttoChemie/Ausbildung/_git/WixInstallerEDU?>
 ```

 The next part is to determine for which environment the setup should be built.
 This gets controlled via Environment variable `SETUP_ENVIRONMENT`, either a local one on the developer machine, or the one set in the CI build Pipe in DevOps.
+The CI env variable can be set within the CI pipe as shown in my other articles.
+To set a local env var on you dev machine you can use `[System.Environment]::SetEnvironmentVariable('SETUP_ENVIRONMENT','DEVELOPMENT',[System.EnvironmentVariableTarget]::User)` (***Note:** This is case sensitive*).
 This part sets the dynamic values to build the single setup project upgradable for each environment and customizes it with icons and shortcuts:

 ```xml
 <!-- set environment dependent values -->